adam2392/bickel_doksum_summary/README.md

-# bickel_doksum_summary
+# Bickel and Doksum Volume I Summary
 A summary from the course Statistical Theory by Carey Priebe at JHU.
+We attempt to write a concise summary in laymen terms of the concepts covered in the book.
+It is meant to be used in conjunction, not standalone.